matthanes/familyrecipes/README.md

 ## 🚀 Run locally

-1.  **Install NPM**
+1.  **Install Bun**

 2.  **Clone the repo**

 3.  **Setup the Environment**
     You will need to setup an .env.development file in the root with a Contentful spaceID and access token.

     ```shell
     CONTENTFUL_SPACE_ID=space_id_goes_here